Paul Cohen (lawyer): Malaysia-Sulu case

-Cohen, and Elisabeth Mason of 4-5 Gray’s Inn Square, represented alleged descendants of the last Sultan of the Sulu Empire against Malaysia in a case involving Sabah and a colonial-era agreement.
+Cohen, and Elisabeth Mason of 4-5 Gray’s Inn Square, represented descendants of the last Sultan of the Sulu Empire against Malaysia in a case involving Sabah and a colonial-era agreement.
 The 1878 agreement involved a deal with the Sulu sultan for the use of his territory now falling in present-day Malaysia.
 The Malaysian government continued honouring the agreement until 2013 and stopped payment henceforth, leading to the arbitration case.

-Cohen’s clients demanded US$32 billion in compensation.
-However, in January 2022, Spanish arbitrator Gonzalo Stampa ruled in favour of claimants, awarding a settlement of US$15 billion, the largest arbitration award in history.
-He made this announcement despite the Madrid High Court annulling his appointment as arbitrator in June 2021.
-In May 2024 the Madrid Court of Appeal upheld a contempt of court conviction and sentence against Stampa, upholding his six-month prison sentence, and a one-year ban from practising as an arbitrator.
-Former Spanish Judge Josep Galvez — barrister at 4-5 Gray's Inn Square Chambers, which the lawyers of Sulu claimants Paul Cohen and Elisabeth mason also associate with — said the Madrid Court’s ruling underscored the importance of rigorous compliance with procedural requirements and judicial orders under Spanish law, as failure to do so could invite severe penalties.
-“The conviction of Stampa serves as a lesson for international arbitration practitioners, emphasizing the paramount importance of adhering to judicial orders in Spain,” he wrote.
+Cohen’s clients demanded US$32 billion in compensation. and, in January 2022, Spanish arbitrator Gonzalo Stampa ruled in favour of the claimants, awarding a settlement of US$15 billion, the largest arbitration award in history.

 While Cohen and the alleged Sulu heirs have engaged in a long practice of "forum shopping" to enforce the controversial $15 billion award, Malaysia has secured back-to-back victories in Spain, Luxembourgh, and the Netherlands, with the French Court of Cassation's recent decisive ruling in November 2024 marking what legal experts see as the end of the six-year litigation.